-Assessment objective 1 Assessment objective 2 Assessment objective 3 Assessment objective 4 12 Convincingly develop ideas through sustained investigations, informed by contextual and other sources.
+Assessment objective 1 Assessment objective 2 Assessment objective 3 Assessment objective 4 11 Convincingly Clearly Adequately Just A reasonably consistent ability to develop ideas through sustained investigations, informed by contextual and other sources.
 Demonstrates reasonably consistent analytical and critical understanding.
+Demonstrates reasonably consistent use of appropriate specialist vocabulary.
 A reasonably consistent ability to explore and select appropriate resources, media, materials, techniques and process.
 Reviews and refines ideas with a degree of success as work develops.
 A reasonably consistent ability to record ideas, observations and insights relevant to intentions.
 Demonstrates a reasonably consistent ability to reflect critically on work and progress.
 A reasonably consistent ability to present a personal and meaningful response.
-11 Clearly Demonstrates a reasonably consistent ability to successfully realise intentions and, where appropriate, makes connections between visual, written and other elements.
-10 Adequately 9 Just Basic clarity, coherence and accuracy in using language.
-8 Convincingly and sustain investigations, informed by contextual and other Some ability to explore and select appropriate resources, media, Some ability to record ideas, observations and insights relevant to Some ability to present a personal and meaningful response which is uneven.
-7 Clearly materials, techniques and intentions.
-Demonstrates some analytical process.
-Demonstrates some ability to successfully realise intentions 6 Adequately and critical understanding.
-Demonstrates limited use of Reviews and refines ideas with limited success as work develops. to reflect critically on work and progress. and, where appropriate, makes connection between visual, written and other elements.
-5 Just appropriate specialist vocabulary.
-Work develops.
-Limited clarity, coherence and accuracy in using language.
-4 Convincingly and sustain investigations, informed by contextual and other Minimal ability to explore and select appropriate resources, media, materials, techniques and process.
-Minimal evidence of reviewing and refining ideas as work develops.
-Minimal ability to record ideas, observations and insights relevant to intentions.
-Minimal ability to present a persona and meaningful response, limited b a lack of skill and understanding.
-3 Clearly Demonstrates minimal analytical Demonstrates minimal ability to reflect critically on work and progress.
-Demonstrates minimal ability to realise intentions and, where 2 2 Adequately dequately and critical understanding.
-Minim review ideas appropriate, make connections 2 between visual, written and other elements.
-1 Just Unclear and often inaccurate language is used.
-0 No work N STATE OF THE STA
+Demonstrates a reasonably consistent ability to successfully realise intentions and, where appropriate, makes connections between visual, written and other elements.
+Basic clarity, coherence and 8 Convincingly Some ability to explore Course shills to second accuracy in using language.
+Some ability to present a personal 0 Convincingiy and sustain investigations, and select appropriate resources, media, materials, techniques and process.
+Reviews and refines ideas with limited success as Some ability to record ideas, observations and insights relevant to intentions.
+Demonstrates some ability to reflect critically on work and progress. and meaningful response which is uneven.
+7 Clearly Demonstrates some ability to successfully realise intentions 6 Adequately 5 Just Limited clarity, coherence and accuracy in using language.
+4 Convincingly and sustain investigations, informed by contextual and other sources.
+Demonstrates minimal analytical and critical understanding.
+Demonstrates little or no use of materials, techniques and process.
+Minimal evidence of reviewing and refining Minimal ability to record ideas, observations and insights relevant to intentions.
+Minimal ability to present a person, and meaningful response, limited b a lack of skill and understanding.
+3 Clearly Demonstrates minimal ability to realise intentions and, where appropriate, make connections between visual, written and other elements.
+2 Adequately Demonstrates minimal ability to reflect critically on work and progress.
+1999 - Carlos C. 1997 - 1 Just Unclear and often inaccurate language is used.
+0 No work 1